imixs/imixs-workflow/src/site/markdown/engine/plugins/resultplugin.md

 * boolean - results in type Boolean
 * integer - results in type Integer
+* date - results in type java.util.Date

+Example Boolean:

+	<item name="isManager" type="boolean">true</item>

+This will store the boolean value true into the item 'isManager'.

+Example Integer:

 	<item name="count" type="integer">55</item>

 This will store the integer value 55 into the item 'count'.

+Example Date:

+	<item name="reminder" type="date" format="yyyy-MM-dd" >2018-12-31</item>

+This will store a date value into the item 'reminder'.
+The attribute "format" must match the given string value.

+The date value can also be taken from an existing itemvalue:

+	<item name="reminder" type="date" ><itemvalue>$modified</itemvalue></item>

+In this case formating is not necessary.

 ### Clear an Item Value
 It is also possible to clear an existing item value: